 It has been granted a category 3 exemption (average throughput less than 10TJ/day) from aspects of the information disclosure and reporting requirements under Part 23 of the National Gas Rules.

 The following standard services are offered on the CRP, subject to available capacity:

 A description of these services, including the Standard Gas Transportation Agreement (SGTA) can be found on the gas transmission services page.

-Standing tariffs for Firm transportation services, as at 1 July 2019, are as follows:
+Standing tariffs for Firm transportation services, from 1 July 2023, are as follows:

 These are firm throughput-only tariffs with a minimum bill equivalent to 80% of the contracting customer’s firm capacity reservation.